 Regardless of which platform you choose to host your video ads after you’ve run an ad for a period of time, it’s absolutely vital you’re proactive in checking your online data analysis to see how well it performed, whether it was cost-effective, and which direction you’re going to take in the future.

-Within this, you’ll want to ensure you’re checking to see how many people viewed your ad, what your click-through rate was, and how much you spent.
+Within this, you’ll want to ensure you’re checking to see how many people viewed your ad, what your click-through rate was, and how much you spent by using marketing reporting tools.
 Was the video worth your investment, or did it completely flop?
 Either way, a video is still a great way to market your business, you just need to make sure you’re getting it right.

 If video marketing is a new venture for you, this may take a few attempts to perfect, so it can always be worth starting small with a small reach and audience, and then slowly building your audience through your budget once you’ve found what works for your business and brand.